guusvandewal/react-graphql-quest/README.md

 - Typing responses with generics (`GraphQLResponse<T>`, `AsyncState<T>`)
 - Utility types in practice: `Pick`, `Omit`, `Partial`, `Readonly`, `Record`
 - Type guards for narrowing `unknown` data from the network
-- `useGraphQL` — a minimal custom hook that wraps fetch + state
+- `useGraphQL` — a custom hook with retry, timeout, and cancellation via `AbortController`
+- `useDebounce` — debounced filter input to avoid thrashing on every keystroke
+- `ErrorBoundary` — catches unexpected render errors with a recoverable UI

 ## Stack